himanshub16/gmail-notifier/README.txt

 This is a defualt structure of settings file.

 "client_secret_file" : This is the name of the file containing your client secret obtained from Google API Console.
-    For now, an API key is contained with the application.
 "update_interval" : Interval at which to refresh your email (in seconds) "credentials_file" : Filename where your email credentials are stored.